 Bill 148 required employers to pay their casual, part-time, temporary, and seasonal employees the same as their full-time employees when performing the same job.

 Another change was that employers were prohibited from misclassifying their employees as independent contractors.
 With this change, employers had to be cautious when hiring independent contractors to ensure they were not technically employees.

-There are also several revisions and additions in regards to scheduling, including the ability for employees of at least 3 months to request a change to their schedules and work location, and scenarios where the employer must pay the employee a minimum of three hours regular wage when there has been a certain type of change to the employee’s schedule.
-Further, an employee’s minimum vacation entitlement is increased from 2 weeks to 3 weeks for employees who have worked for the same employer for 5 or more years.
+There were also several revisions and additions in regards to scheduling, including the ability for employees of at least 3 months to request a change to their schedules and work location, and scenarios where the employer must pay the employee a minimum of three hours regular wage when there has been a certain type of change to the employee’s schedule.
+Further, an employee’s minimum vacation entitlement was increased from 2 weeks to 3 weeks for employees who have worked for the same employer for 5 or more years.

 Bill 148 included many changes in regards to an employee’s leave entitlements, including: